feathersui/feathersui-starling/documentation/help/markdown/component-validation.md

 ---
 # Creating a `draw()` function to validate a custom Feathers component

-`FeathersControl` provides a single, simple `draw()` function for validation.
+`FeathersControl` provides a single, simple `draw()` function that may be overridden for validation.
 In general, though, a little extra structure can go a long way to help organize a component's validation code.
 The core components in Feathers typically break up validation into three phases.
 If you're familiar with the component internals [Apache Flex](http://flex.apache.org/) (formerly Adobe Flex), you should recognize that this is a similar, but also slightly simpler, approach.

 ## Phase 1: Commit